-The growing amount of data produced by magnetospheric missions is amenable to the application of ML classification methods, that could help clustering the hundreds of gigabits of data produced every day by missions such as MMS into a small number of clusters characterized by similar plasma properties.
-Argall et al. (2020), for example, argue that ML models could be used to analyze magnetospheric satellite measurements in steps: first, region classifiers would separate between macro-regions, as the model we propose here does.
+The growing amount of data produced by magnetospheric missions is amenable to the application of ML classification methods that could help in clustering the hundreds of gigabits of data produced every day by missions such as MMS into a small number of clusters characterized by similar plasma properties.
+Argall et al. (2020), for example, argue that ML models could be used to analyze magnetospheric satellite measurements in steps.
+First, region classifiers would separate between macro-regions, as the model we propose here does.
 Then, specialized event classifiers would target local, region-specific, processes.

 Most of the classification works focusing on the magnetosphere consist of supervised classification methods.
-In this paper, instead, we present an unsupervised classification procedure for large scale magnetospheric regions based on Amaya et al. (2020), where 14 years of ACE solar wind measurements are classified with a techniques based on SOMs.
-We choose an unsupervised classification method to avoid relying on a labelled training set, which risks introducing the bias of the labelling scientists into the classification procedure.
+In this paper, instead, we present an unsupervised classification procedure for large-scale magnetospheric regions based on Amaya et al. (2020), where 14 years of ACE solar wind measurements are classified with a techniques based on SOMs.
+We choose an unsupervised classification method to avoid relying on a labeled training set, which risks introducing the bias of the labeling scientists into the classification procedure.

 As a first step towards the application of this methodology to spacecraft data, we verify its performance on simulated magnetospheric data points obtained with the MHD code OpenGGCM-CTIM-RCM.
-We choose to start with simulated data since they offer several distinct advantages.
-First of all, we can for the moment bypass issues, such as instrument noise and instrument limitations, that are unavoidable with spacecraft data.
-Data analysis, de-noising, pre-processing is a fundamental component of ML activities.
-With simulations, we have access to data from a controlled environment that need minimal pre-processing, and allow us to focus on the ML algorithm for the time being.
-Furthermore, the time/ space ambiguity that characterizes spacecraft data is not present in simulations, and it is relatively easy to qualitatively verify classification performance by plotting the classified data in the simulated space.
+We chose to start with simulated data since they offer several distinct advantages.
+First of all, we can, for the moment, bypass issues such as instrument noise and instrument limitations that are unavoidable with spacecraft data.
+Data analysis, de-noising, and preprocessing are fundamental components of ML activities.
+With simulations, we have access to data from a controlled environment that need minimal preprocessing and allow us to focus on the ML algorithm for the time being.
+Furthermore, the time/space ambiguity that characterizes spacecraft data is not present in simulations, and it is relatively easy to qualitatively verify classification performance by plotting the classified data in the simulated space.
 Performance validation can be an issue for magnetospheric unsupervised models working on spacecraft data.
 A model such as ours, trained and validated against simulated data points, could be part of an array of tests against which unsupervised classifications of magnetospheric data could be benchmarked.

 The code we are using to produce the simulation is MHD.
-This means that kinetic processes are not included in our work, and that variables available in observations, such as parallel and perpendicular temperatures and pressures, moments separated by species, are not available to us at this stage.
+This means that kinetic processes are not included in our work and that variables available in observations, such as parallel and perpendicular temperatures and pressures and moments separated by species, are not available to us at this stage.
 This is certainly a limitation of our current analysis.
-This limitation is somehow mitigated by the fact that we are focusing on classification on large scale regions.
-Future work, on kinetic simulations and spacecraft data, will assess the impact of including "kinetic" variables among the classification features.
+This limitation is somehow mitigated by the fact that we are focusing on the classification of large-scale regions.
+Future work, on kinetic simulations and spacecraft data, will assess the impact of including kinetic variables among the classification features.

-We obtain classification results, e.g. Figure 4 and Figure 10, that match surprisingly well our knowledge of the terrestrial magnetosphere, accumulated in decades of observations and scientific investigation.
-The analysis of the SOM feature maps, Figure 5, shows that the SOM node values associated with the different features represent well the feature variability across the magnetosphere, at least for the features that contribute most to determine the principal components used for the SOM training.
-Roaming across the feature map, we get hints of the processes characterizing the different clusters, see the discussion on plasma compression and heating across the bow shock.
+We obtain classification results, e.g., Figs. 4 and 10, that match our knowledge of the terrestrial magnetosphere, accumulated over decades of observations and scientific investigation, surprisingly well.
+The analysis of the SOM feature maps (Fig. 5) shows that the SOM node values associated with the different features represent the feature variability across the magnetosphere well, at least for the features that contribute most to determining the principal components used for the SOM training.
+Roaming across the feature map, we obtain hints of the processes characterizing the different clusters (see the discussion on plasma compression and heating across the bow shock).

-Our validation analysis in Section 4.2 shows that the classification procedure is quite robust to temporal evolution in the magnetosphere.
-In particular, consistent results are produced with opposite orientation of the $B_z$ IMF component, which has profound consequence for the magnetospheric configuration.
+Our validation analysis in Sect.
+4.2 shows that the classification procedure is quite robust to temporal evolution in the magnetosphere.
+In particular, consistent results are produced with the opposite orientation of the $B_z$ IMF component, which has profound consequences for the magnetospheric configuration.